dsiu13/ecppt_study_guide/shell_code.md

 - Download and execute shellcode do not immediately spawn a shell.
 A executable is downloaded first and then executed.

 ### Types of Shellcode
+- Local: Used by an attacker who has limited access to a machine, but can exploit a higher-priviledged process on that machine.
+If successful the attacker gains access to the machine with the same higher privileges as the targeted process.
+- Remote: Attacker wants to target a vulnerable process running on another machine on a local, intranet, or remote network.
+Successful execution can provide access to target machine across the network.
 - Remote Shellcodes are sub-divided based on this connection set up:
 1. Connect Back - Initiates a connection back to the attacker's machine.
 2. Bind Shellcode - Shellcode binds a shell to a certain port on which the attacker can connect.